uber/cadence/docs/08_cli.md

 ```
 cadence --do samples-domain wf batch terminate -jid <batch-job-id>
 ```
+Note that the performed operation by a batch will not be rolled back by terminating the batch.
+However, you can use reset to rollback your workflows.

 #### Restart, reset workflow
 The Reset command allows resetting a workflow to a particular point and continue running from there.